 In addition, photographic documentation has profited greatly from the digital revolution.
-The images can be nicely improved and the problem of low focal depth can be overcome by stacking (Fig. 3).
+The images can be nicely improved, and the problem of low focal depth can be overcome by stacking (Fig. 3).

-Structures revealed by the methods described and interpretation of silver stains
+3.2 Structures revealed by the methods described and interpretation of silver impregnations

 There is no single method which can reveal all details necessary for a good description of a ciliate.
 Likewise, no staining method is equally appropriate to all kinds of ciliates.
-Good descriptions usually demand, as is evident from Tables 1 and 2, at least live observation, silver nitrate and protargol
+Good descriptions usually demand, as is evident from Tables 1 and 2, at least live observation, silver nitrate and protargol or silver carbonate impregnation.
+The brilliancy of silver preparations has unfortunately tempted some taxonomists to neglect live observation.
+However, many important species characteristics cannot be seen or are changed in silvered specimens such that descriptions based exclusively on silver slides are incomplete and of doubtful value for α -taxonomists and ecologists, especially as the latter are usually not trained to correlate the silvered structures with the live appearance of the cell.
+Whenever it is possible, important and/or unusual details (e.g. species characters) should be documented not only by accurate drawings but also by photographs.